Camping Near Fishlake National Forest

 What are the camping fees in Fishlake National Forest?

 Camping fees in Fishlake National Forest vary depending on the specific campground and amenities provided.
-Most developed campgrounds charge between $14-24 per night for single family sites.
-Group sites, which can accommodate larger parties of 30-75 people, typically range from $75-150 per night.
-Some primitive camping areas outside of developed campgrounds may be available for free or at a reduced rate.
+Most developed campgrounds charge between $14-20 per night for single sites, while group sites typically range from $55-75 per night.
+Some primitive camping areas may be available at no cost, but always check current rates and regulations at the ranger station before setting up camp.

 Top national forests near Fishlake National Forest